thedroidgeek/oculus-wireless-adb/README.md

 # oculus-wireless-adb
-An app that enables wireless ADB from within a Quest 2 device.
+An app that enables wireless ADB from within a Quest 2/Quest Pro VR headset.

 This is done through the Android global settings provider (requires manually granting `WRITE_SECURE_SETTINGS`).